 Select Home Warranty is available in almost every state, and they offer coverage for a variety of properties, including rentals, mobile homes, manufactured homes, single family homes, multiple-family units, and condos.

 Select Home Warranty has no total claim maximum, but there are “per item” benefit limits that will be outlined in the service contract.
-Similarly, exclusions from coverage will be listed in the warranty and would include things like cosmetic defects, damages from acts of nature, as well as certain non-essential components of an otherwise covered item.
+Similarly, exclusions from coverage will be listed in the contract and would include things like cosmetic defects, damages from acts of nature, as well as certain non-essential components of an otherwise covered item.

 A relative newcomer to the industry, Select Home Warranty was founded in 2012 and holds a B- rating with the BBB.
 It is not currently an NHSCA member.